Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 The above are some basic why questions about the physical universe.
 The why questions about human life, the brain, the mind, and man’s role compared to that of animals are coming up.
 It gets more exciting and interesting.

 Remember that we are doing this exercise because the coherent, complete theology, the s/Sources sacred book, should be able to answer these why questions for us.
 The holy book that can give us the answers should be the correct one–if a s/Source exists and if that s/Source has recorded the answers to the why questions.

 This blog post is an excerpt from chapter 2.2 of Origin of the Universe

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Why Questions are the First Questions to Ask about the Universe
+Please use the Social Network links just below to share this information from The Explanation, Why Questions are the 1st to Ask about the Universe